sergei-mironov/litrepl/paper/md/paper.md

 environment variables.
 The session is represented by pipe files, one for writing input and another for reading outputs, the file storing the interpreter process identifier, and a sink file for storing asyncronous output.
 Litrepl connects to a session by opening pipes.
-The asynchronous output is received by forking a readout process that lives until the interpreter finishes printing.
+The asyncronous output is received by forking a readout process that lives until the interpreter finishes printing.

 # Conclusion